Calls the functions to be used by the application.

 - Before DBCHCL is called, the application must have called DBCHINI to initialize the DBCAREA to be used by DBCHCL.

-- After the call, CLIv2 will change ContextArea for its own purposes.
+- After the call, CLIv2 changes ContextArea for its own purposes.

 - The DBCAREA address must always be passed to DBCHCL.